UwUSnek/Lumen-Aurora/To-do list.md

 - Avoid printing gigantic "affected source code" in errors when showing errors about incomplete large composite elements

 - Add a "layers" button or something in the extension that shows the code colored based on different criteria or displays/hides informations
+  - THIS DATA IS ON-DEMAND THROUGH COMPILER OPTIONS
+  - store it in a serializable "DecoratedSource" that contains extra optional info as opposed to only the position of the character like with AnnotatedSource
+  - layers:
     - Expanded macros
     - kept/optimized out
     - Executed in compile time
     - Show lines merged with LSTs
     - Hide comments
     - Replace aliases with original name
+    - Nested string literals: Each level of nesting is colored differently

+- add ? and * to include paths, check codumentation